Congressional Art Competition

 • Complete the Student Release Form* (front and back)

-• Send a photo or digital copy of your artwork (jpeg or tiff) to Rachel Garcia
+• Upload a photo or digital copy of your artwork (JPEG or TIFF) here.

 If you would like more information or have questions regarding the Congressional Art Competition, please reach out to Rachel Garcia.